slqdk/NoteControl/docs/notes.md

 - **Pinned rows at top**: the **Startpage** row is always at the top, above all other folders. **Daily Notes** is not pinned — it sorts as a regular folder named "Daily Notes".
+- **Empty folders are muted**: a folder we've loaded and seen to contain zero subfolders + zero notes renders with a muted label and a dimmed icon — a "don't bother opening this" signal so the user can scan past empty folders without expanding them.
+Hovering the row restores the normal foreground colour; selecting it does too.
+The italic style on the label persists in both states as a quiet extra cue.
+  Folders that haven't been loaded yet are NOT muted — "we don't know" is rendered the same as "has stuff," because graying unknowns would make the whole tree look dead on first paint.

 The tree component is shared between the folder page and the editor page; it's mounted once per vault session and survives navigation between notes (its cached children + expanded set
 + selection don't reset).

+### Eager one-level pre-fetch

+For the empty-folder muting above to be useful, the tree has to know a folder's contents BEFORE the user expands it.
+Whenever a folder's children land in the listing cache, the tree fires listing requests for each of that folder's direct subfolders — one level deep, sequential (not parallel), and idempotent (already-loaded or in-flight paths are skipped).

+This is **one level only**.
+When a top-level folder's listing arrives, its direct subfolders get pre-fetched; their subfolders do NOT get pre-fetched at the same time.
+The next level only loads when the user expands the parent — which re-triggers the same one-level pre-fetch for the newly-loaded layer.

+Trade-offs to know:

+- **First-paint flash**: the tree renders un-muted for ~50-500 ms while the root listing arrives, then folders mute one by one as their listings come back.
+On slow links this window is longer; nothing breaks, the muting just settles in visibly.
+- **N requests per expand**: a folder with K subfolders fires K sequential listing calls when it expands.
+Each call is small (one folder), but on a folder with 50 subfolders there's a brief network burst.
+- **Cross-tab staleness**: if another tab (or user) creates a note inside a pre-fetched-as-empty folder, the muting persists in this tab until the folder's own listing refreshes on a manual expand or vault re-open.
+Same-tab CRUD already refreshes via the existing tree-refresh paths.

 ## Search